Yoguely is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 What Is Vinegar Good For?

-Material it helps remove: Distilled white vinegar (affiliate link) is very effective in removing inorganic mineral deposits.
+Material it helps remove: Distilled white vinegar (paid link) is very effective in removing inorganic mineral deposits.

 Surfaces you can clean: Vinegar is great to clean glass, stainless steel, and other smooth surfaces.
 You can also use it to remove epoxy resin, as well as sticker residue.
 In addition, you can also use it to remove oxidation.
 Which mean you can polish metals like copper, brass, bronze, and silver.